rentals in a storm

 • Rental Income: Income generated from short-term rentals is typically considered taxable by the IRS and must be reported on your tax return.
 Even if you receive payment through a third-party platform like Airbnb, the IRS still requires you to report the rental income.

-• Exception for Short Rentals (14-Day Rule): Often called the Augusta Rule, albeit likely more often used in California in the movie industry – If you rent out your property for fewer than 15 days in a year, and it’s used as a personal residence for the remainder of the year, the rental income is generally exempt from federal income tax if all the requirements are met.
+• Exception for Short Rentals (14-Day Rule): Often called the Augusta Rule, albeit likely more often used in California in the movie industry — If you rent out your property for fewer than 15 days in a year, and it’s used as a personal residence for the remainder of the year, the rental income is generally exempt from federal income tax if all the requirements are met.
 However, you also cannot deduct expenses related to the rental period in this case.
 Also, there are many rules regarding the tax exclusion of the income and documentation of following the requirements are VERY important.
+Many business owners will rent their home for an annual meeting of a day or two in order to transfer funds from the business (creating a deductible expense), to their personal account for rent paid (which does not have to be counted as income) using this rule.

 • Rental vs. Self-Employment Income: Depending on how involved you are in managing the rental (such as cleaning, providing amenities, or regularly interacting with guests), your short-term rental income may be classified as “self-employment” income.
 This is especially true if you provide substantial services to guests.
 In this case, you would need to pay self-employment taxes, which include Social Security and Medicare taxes.
 The IRS uses the distinction between passive rental income and active participation to determine whether you need to report this as self-employment income.